Our Best Moments

 Drumragh Sarsfields officially came into being on Sunday 16th January 1972 after a meeting between representatives from both Clubs.
 The merger was brought about due to the low number of players in each Club.

+Press cutting about the first meeting of the newly formed Drumragh Sarsfields GAC.
 Over the next 43 years the new Club on the block would go from strength to strength and grow to become one of the biggest Club’s in the County.
 Take a look at our best moments from the last 43 years.

 1972- Senior & Reserve teams were fielded in the West Tyrone Intermediate League.
 While no trophies were won, both teams had a successful 1st season with the Seniors finishing mid-table.